 I hope this helps answer some of your questions.
 The Edinburgh Military Tattoo is a non for profit organisation, to help support the many Royal military charities and veterans.

 Thanks for reading.
 I appreciate you time.
-The blog does contain affiliates links to pay for WordPress blog tools.
 My portfolio is available on Pond5 and shutterstock.
 Click if curious.

 If you love the pipes and drums don’t miss Glasgow annual World pipe band competition sadly cancelled for 2020 but will be back in 2021.
 It is an amazing day out and of course Glasgow is a fabulous city, famous for Rennie Mackintosh, don’t miss the famous Willow tearooms, the Clydeside single malt whisky distillery, stunning architecture that inspired film locations for Batman, Fast and furious, Outlander and Cloud Atlas.

 If you fancy a jaunt through to the fabulous city of Glasgow click here for ideas.
 You can take the train from Edinburgh or bus and disembark at Queen street station.
 Train is only 45 mins long.